kuyoru-kamikisho/kkdown/downlist/README.md

 This is a file based downloader that achieves multi file downloads by reading the "downlist.krc" file in the directory where the program is located.
 The "krc" file means "k-reference" and is a file type that is only applicable to this program.

+The usage method is very simple.
+First, edit the "downlist.krc" file, then run "downlist. exe" and wait for the download to complete.